artelydev/use-listen-on-animation-frame/README.md

 - ### When you should **not** use this package?

-  If you don't need to invoke/listen to a function at extreme frequency.
+  If you don't need to invoke/listen to a function very frequently and mutate your DOM.

   <b>Ask yourself, is there any other way?</b>